 Put fireplace tools and accessories out of a young child's reach.
 Also, remove any lighters and matches.

 Install both smoke and carbon monoxide detectors.
 Test them monthly and change the batteries at least once a year.

 Keep a fire extinguisher on hand.

-Communicate to children as early as possible the dangers of fires and the heat generated from them.
+Talk with children as early as possible the dangers of fires and the heat coming from them.